newkedison/angular2-tutorial/README.md

 * use [gulp][gulp] for complex builds
 * some tips for running by other web server(such as nginx)

-**IMPORTANT NOTE**: Since many libraries was change very fast, I use the lastest version of Angular2(V2.0.0-beta.11), but some part of the library may be changed in the future, so the code in this repo maybe out of date.
+**IMPORTANT NOTE**: Since many libraries was changed very fast, I use the lastest version of Angular2(V2.0.0-beta.11), but some part of the library may be changed in the future, so the code in this repo maybe out of date.